switzersc/civic_unrest/_posts/2019-01-09-the-first-lesson-of-civic-hacking.md

 ![Local Government API]({{ site.url }}/images/local-gov-api-thumbdrive.png)

 But more on the technology in a later post.
 In fact, it should tell you something that the first things I learned on my first brigade project weren’t really about technology at all.
+My first real lesson in civic hacking was that I still had a lot to learn about my community and how it worked.

 *My introduction to civic hacking was actually an introduction to my city.*